loex345/loex345/README.md

 ## Introduction

 My name is Ernest Maitland and I am a developer seeking my first role in tech.
 In my work as an Accountant for non-profits and an agriculture business and I learned how important quality software is to improving efficiency and productivity.
-I am eager to learn new skills as I look to combine my skills with accounting provide more robust solutions.
+I am eager to learn new skills as I look to combine my accounting & programming skills to provide more robust solutions.
 Thanks for stopping by!

 ## Skills
 <ul>